fau-fablab/FabLabKasse/README.md

 - Make your code modular, reusable and well-documented.
 Not only for others, but also for your future self.
 - Use enough assertions in all code that has to do with money (payment, accounting, etc.).
 - For signaling errors, prefer Exceptions to return codes.
-- Avoid print, use logging.info, logging.warning etc. because these are automatically saved to a logfile
+- Avoid print!
+Use logging.info, logging.warning etc. because these are automatically saved to a logfile.
 - Importing a file must not cause any side-effects.
 For scripts that should do something when called from the shell, you can use the following pattern:

 ```